Khaalex1/DM_and_ML_portfolio/README.md

 ## Lab 1 : Dataset choice

 The first lab was dedicated to discuss and choose a dataset to investigate during the following weeks.
 3 medical datasets were studied, but the one which apeared as the more convincing was the __Brain Tumor Classification (MRI)__ dataset, available at https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri.
 This dataset can be used for real life applications, and appears to be challenging by the variety of images contained in it.
+For all the following labs, the images will be resized to (255, 255), and reduced to a single grayscale channel (instead of the RGB channels, still rendering a grayscale aspect).

 <p align="center">
   <img src="images/meningioma.png"/>